gourraguis/gourraguis/README.md

   <tr>
     <td valign="top" align="left" width="33%">
       <strong>Define</strong>
-      <p>Clearly understand and articulate the core purpose and value of what you are building.
-A precise <i>definition</i> ensures focus and prevents wasted effort on features that don't align with the product's essential goals.</p>
+      <p>Clearly define the purpose and value of your product.
+A precise <i>definition</i> ensures focus and prevents wasted effort on misaligned features.</p>
     </td>
     <td valign="top" align="left" width="33%">
       <strong>Implement</strong>
-      <p>The product must be built with the end-user in mind, ensuring every aspect of the <i>implementation</i> is functional, intuitive, and engaging.
-A seamless user experience is paramount for adoption and success.</p>
+      <p>Build with the end-user in mind.
+Ensure the <i>implementation</i> is functional, intuitive, and engaging for a seamless user experience, vital for success.</p>
     </td>
     <td valign="top" align="left" width="33%">
       <strong>Showcase</strong>
-      <p>Even the most outstanding product can be overlooked if its presentation is careless or uninspired.
-It's crucial to present your product in a creative, professional, and compelling manner to truly <i>showcase</i> its inherent qualities and value.</p>
+      <p>Present your product creatively and professionally.
+A compelling <i>showcase</i> highlights its qualities and value, preventing it from being overlooked.</p>
     </td>
   </tr>
 </table>